Sucran/podcast-agent/README.md

 - **MCP Integration**: Support for multiple Model Context Protocol servers
 - **Multi-Model Support**: Configurable AI models (DeepSeek R1, etc.)
 - **Real-time Monitoring**: Complete event tracking and debugging information

+## 💡 Technical Highlights

+Since the OpenAI Agent SDK uses asynchronous loop waiting in multi-agent scenarios, users cannot intuitively see which stage the Agent is currently processing.
+This project uses a chain of responsibility pattern to map streaming events to agent messages, allowing users to visually see which stage is currently being processed.

+I have also submitted a gradio-example to the OpenAI Agent SDK project: https://github.com/openai/openai-agents-python/pull/888.
+The example there is simpler and clearer, and users can run that project first.

 ## 🛠️ Tech Stack